How long do domestic cats live?

 - Indoor cats – 9 to 15 years

 Statistics indicate that the lifespan of an indoor cat is much longer than an outdoor cat.
-Outdoor cats are at higher risk of disease, car accidents and injury or death from predators.
+The life expectancy of outdoor cats is lower due to a higher risk of disease, car accidents and injury or death from predators.

 Indoor cats live on average between 9 – 15 years, which in human terms is between 53 and 77 years of age.
+It is estimated that 20% of cats in the USA are now living beyond 11 years of age.
 However, some cats can live beyond that.
 Siamese cats, in particular, are known for their longevity, and it is not uncommon for them to live into their 20’s.

 Increasing longevity in cats

-- Nutrition: Feed your cat a good quality, well-balanced diet according to its age.
+- Nutrition: Feed your cat a good quality, well-balanced diet according to the cat’s age.

-- Keep your cat healthy that includes regular treatment for parasites such as worms and fleas.
+- Keep your cat healthy: This includes regular treatment for parasites such as worms and fleas.
 Regular veterinary check-ups (at least once a year) are vital to check the health of your cat and pick up diseases and health issues early.

 Signs of ageing in cats